 The people that you want to have permission deploy the imported 8.0.1 or later cloud templates, but be a member of the selected project.

-- Select the project that includes the users who must have permission to deploy the imported 8.0.1 or later items.
+- In the Scope list, select the project that includes the users who must have permission to deploy the imported 8.0.1 or later items.

-- Click Add Items and then select one or more catalog items to share with the project members.
+- In the Content sharing section, click Add Items and then select one or more catalog items to share with the project members.

-You can select all the items imported from the vRealize Automation 8.x content source, or you can expand the source trees and select individual items.
+You can select all the items imported from the vRealize Automation 8.x content source, or you can select individual items.
+To select only particular items, select All Content in the Content Sources drop-down menu.

 - Verify that the cloud template catalog items are available in the catalog to members of the selected project.